meshery/meshery/docs/pages/installation/index.md

 <h6>Getting Meshery up and running locally on a Docker-enabled system is easy with Meshery's command line interface, <a href="/docs/guides/mesheryctl">mesheryctl</a>:</h6>

+###### 1. Configure your local environment to support Meshery

-###### 1. Meshery works with both, Docker and Kubernetes enabled systems.
+Meshery works with both, Docker and Kubernetes enabled systems.
 Setup the prerequisites on any of Meshery's [supported platforms](/docs/installation/platforms)

+###### 2. Install Meshery

-###### 2. Use the Meshery command line interface, [mesheryctl](/docs/guides/mesheryctl), to install and start Meshery
+Use the Meshery command line interface, [mesheryctl](/docs/guides/mesheryctl), to install and start Meshery

+###### 3. Access Meshery

-###### 3. When Meshery is up and running, instructions to access Meshery on the port:`9081` will be printed on your screen.
+When Meshery is up and running, instructions to access Meshery on the host:`9081` will be printed on your screen.
 Your default browser should be auto-directed to the Meshery login screen

 ###### 4. Choose your [provider](/docs/extensibility#providers)